 Call Center Knowledge Base Software

-HubSpot’s knowledge base software lets you build a library of support pages that looks and feels like the rest of your website.
+HubSpot’s knowledge base software lets you build a library of support pages that look and feel like the rest of your website.
 You can personalize designs to match your company’s branding, customize layouts for easier navigation, and preview how each page will look on different devices and browsers.

 ProProfs.com offers a cloud-based knowledge base that can be managed collaboratively by your support team.
 With this tool, all of your reps can contribute to the knowledge base, which makes it easier to create and add content over time.

-Unymira has built a support platform that revolves around your knowledge base.
+USU has built a support platform that revolves around your knowledge base.
 For example, with this tool, you can create e-learning content using your knowledge base articles.
 E-learning can help you onboard new customers and train your support personnel.

-Price: Pricing available upon request
+Price: Pricing is available upon request.

 HelpSite is an easy-to-use tool that helps you create a straightforward knowledge base for your website.
 One of its most notable features is its “smart contact forms” that automatically suggest topics or articles relevant to the visitor’s search inquiry.
 These suggestions are displayed to the right of the search bar as the visitor types their input, similar to the example below.

 What we like: Smart contact forms are a great way for both agents and customers to find exactly what they’re looking for — even if they’re not sure exactly what they’re looking for.

 Price: Free plans are available.
 Standard plans cost $15 monthly.
 Gold plans cost $50 monthly.
 Plus plans cost $100 monthly.